 Directors, who are not also executive officers of Extendicare, are subject to share ownership policy, under which Directors are expected to own Common Shares and/or DSUs equal in value to three times their annual Board retainer, valued at the higher of original acquisition cost/grant date value or market value, to be achieved within five years from the date of appointment to the Board.
-As of the date hereof, all of the Directors that will be continuing in office have met the share ownership requirements except Ms. Beauchamp, who joined the Board in May 2019.
+As of the date hereof, all of the Directors that will be continuing in office have met the share ownership requirements except Ms. Beauchamp and Mr. Houlden, who joined the Board in May 2019 and May 2020, respectively.
 See "Security Ownership and Total Value" section of each of the current Director's biographical information located under the "Business of the Meeting - Election of Directors" for more information.